 Domain & stuff

 Once I’ve created a website I had to take care of the domain, hosting, and server space.
 In the same way, as for website building, I needed help.
 Getting a domain just wasn’t my cup of tea.
-So I was looking for an online service that could do all the work for me for a reasonable price.
+So I was looking for a quality domain registrar that could do all the work for me for a reasonable price.

 GoDaddy met all of the requirements I had.
 This online service helps not only register a nice domain name but solves the web hosting problem and gets you an SSL certificate.
 I sticked to GoDaddy and didn’t regret it.